 Slack can help your team be more productive but when your employees are jumping from platform to platform information easily gets lost or buried, time is wasted and it becomes difficult to find what you need.
 Information needs to follow your team everywhere!
 To get the most out of your wiki, you need company knowledge to live wherever your team works so they can stay in their workflow and maximize their time spent doing their jobs (closing deals, supporting customers, etc) and less time searching for information.

-2. Traditional wikis make it difficult to determine if you’re content is accurate or effective
+2. Traditional wikis make it difficult to determine if your content is accurate or effective

 Here’s what happens to content in most internal wikis: you spend a lot of time writing and crafting the perfect page, but after you write it, you forget to update it or that it even exists!
 Even worse, the majority of wikis make it nearly impossible to tell when the content was last updated or even being read in the first place.
 That means your team doesn't trust that the content in your wiki is accurate, which leads to low adoption.
 Even worse, your team could be using this out-of-date information and sharing it with your prospects or customers!
 Information around your business changes everyday: new features get built, new competitors emerge, and new internal processes get created.
 You need to find an internal wiki that combats stale content.